How Can I Get My COVID-19 Vaccine?

 The FDA has authorized COVID-19 vaccines from Pfizer, Moderna and Johnson & Jonson for emergency use in the United States.

 Both the Pfizer and Moderna vaccines are given in two doses.
 It’s important for you to get both doses of these vaccines to get the maximum benefit.
-For Cleveland Clinic patients, when you schedule your first vaccination appointment, your second dose appointment will be automatically scheduled for you.
+For Cleveland Clinic patients, when you complete your first vaccination appointment, your second dose appointment will be automatically scheduled for you.

 Pfizer’s vaccine doses are given 21 days apart.
 Moderna’s vaccine doses are 28 days apart.
-But if you can’t schedule your second dose during this timeframe, you do not need to get the first dose again if the second dose is given later.
+But if you can’t schedule your second dose during this time frame, you do not need to get the first dose again if the second dose is given later.
 This is because the CDC says there is no maximum time between doses.

 Is the COVID-19 Vaccine Safe?

-Yes.
-When the vaccine becomes available to you, we strongly encourage you to get it.
+Yes, we strongly encourage you to get it.

 Given the speed of development of these vaccines, it’s understandable that there have been questions about whether or not there’s been enough research and testing to ensure the vaccines are safe.
 But all vaccines must go through rigorous clinical trials to determine safety and efficacy, with at least two months of patient follow-up, and report their findings to the FDA.